Guide·May 3, 2026·12 min read

 Can I use Floowed with my existing loan management system?

 Yes.
 We connect to LMS platforms via API.
 If you’re running Mambu, Finflux, TurnKey Lender, or a proprietary core banking system, we slot in as the decisioning layer.
-Documents come in, we extract the data, run your policy, and pass the decision and data package back to your LMS.
+Documents come in, we read and analyse them, run your policy, and pass the decision and data package back to your LMS.
 You don’t need to replace your existing infrastructure to add Floowed.

 Does Floowed replace my scoring vendor?

-No. Bring whatever score you have.
+No. Bring whatever score you have, or your own model.
 CredoLab, CRIF, Trusting Social, bureau scores, internal models.
-The Decisioning Canvas treats scores as inputs to your policy logic, not as replacements for it.
-We orchestrate; we don’t compete with your score provider.
+The Decisioning Engine treats scores as inputs to your policy logic, not as replacements for it.
+We absorb the score unchanged, orchestrate it, and don’t compete with your score provider.

 How long is implementation?